Top Collaboration Skills: Definition, Examples, & Best Improving Techniques

 Here’s an illustration of that.

-Let’s say that two team members are using team collaboration software to check up on each other’s progress.
+Let’s say that two team members are using team collaboration software like Pumble to check up on each other’s progress.
 Their conversation might go something like this.

 As you can see, the exchange between these two teammates is short and, some would say, to the point.

 However, there’s also a chance a lot is being left unsaid.
-When asked a closed question Jessica might not have had enough room to elaborate on their answer.
+When asked a closed question, Jessica might not have had enough room to elaborate on her answer.

-That might not seem like a big deal, but not providing enough information to other members of the group we’re working in will hinder overall collaboration.
+That might not seem like a big deal, but not providing enough information to other members of the group we’re working in can hinder overall collaboration.

 Here’s a preview of how open-ended questions can improve communication and thus collaboration.